PROJECTS

 Bus Trips

-The Club takes bus trips or car pools to botanical gardens, nurseries, garden centers, or growers to educate its members on all phases of horticulture and conservation.
+Our Club takes bus trips or car-pools to historic estates and gardens, botanical gardens, nurseries, growers, and Club members' own gardens, to educate its members on all phases of horticulture and conservation.

 ONGOING CIVIC / EDUCATIONAL PROJECTS